alhadikhan/Waiter-Calling---Hand-Raise-Detection-Challenge/README.md

     ```
 ### Solution Steps

-1. Extract Frames from Video: The script extracts frames from the provided video and saves them in the extracted_frames directory.
+1. Extract Frames from Video: The script extracts frames from the provided video and saves them
+   in the extracted_frames directory.

 2. Prepare YOLOv8 Dataset:

    Define class names for different people raising their hands.

    Specify frame ranges and bounding boxes for each person.

    Generate YOLO labels for each frame based on the specified annotations.

    Copy images to training and validation directories.

-3. Create YAML Configuration: The script creates a YAML file for the YOLOv8 dataset configuration, specifying paths for training and validation images, the number of classes, and class names.
+3. Create YAML Configuration: The script creates a YAML file for the YOLOv8 dataset
+   configuration, specifying paths for training and validation images, the number of classes,
+   and class names.

-4. Train YOLOv8 Model: The script trains a YOLOv8 model using the prepared dataset, saving the best model weights.
+4. Train YOLOv8 Model: The script trains a YOLOv8 model using the prepared dataset, saving the
+   best model weights.

-5. Run Inference on Video: The script loads the trained YOLOv8 model and performs inference on the video, saving the output video with detected hand raises.
+5. Run Inference on Video: The script loads the trained YOLOv8 model and performs inference on

-Project Structure
+   the video, saving the output video with detected hand raises.

 ### Project Stucture
 |-- main.py                # Main script containing all steps
 |-- requirements.txt       # List of required libraries